logbn/delta/README.md

 //   2 test-b
 ```

+The cursor is used only for range iteration, not for sorting.
+The cache makes no attempt to reorder values based on the value of inserted cursors.
 The calling code is responsible for ensuring that cursors increase over time and never decrease.

-The cache makes no attempt to reorder values based on the value of inserted cursors.
-The cursor is used only for range iteration, not for sorting.
+## Concurrency

+This package is thread safe.

 ## License